chocolate-doom/chocolate-doom/README.md

 **Bug Fixes**

- * Sigil's DEHACKED patch is not loaded now when auto-loading the WAD, as this would break any episode-finishing demo for Doom 1 if
+ * Sigil's DEHACKED patch is no longer loaded when auto-loading the WAD, as this would break any episode-finishing demo for Doom 1.
-Sigil is auto-loaded at start.
  * Status bar background appearing at low framerates with Crispy HUD and automap overlay on when holding <kbd>TAB</kbd> key has been fixed, spotted by JNechaevsky and confirmed by Zodomaniac.
  * Configuration not being saved when exiting the game while recording a demo has been fixed, reported by Zodomaniac.
 Now configuration is always saved on exit.
  * Player weapon sound source is now set properly when loading a savegame, thanks to maxmanium from the Doomworld forum for bringing attention to this.